BurhanKachwala/BurhanKachwala.github.io/README.md

 ## **Summary**

 I am a graduate in Information Technology with 5 years of professional experience in web development.
-I have specialized in Laravel and Vue.js, gaining in-depth knowledge of both frameworks and developing scalable, user-friendly applications.
-My expertise in PHP, particularly with Laravel, combined with my experience in Vue.js, has shaped my passion for full-stack development.
+I have specialized in Laravel and Vue.js, developing scalable, user-friendly applications, and my expertise in PHP, particularly with Laravel, has fueled my passion for full-stack development.
 I am committed to advancing my career as a Laravel Developer, continuously learning and adapting to industry trends.

 ---